Rajeev-K/eureka/README.md

 That's it!
 You are now running eureka!
 In your web browser go to http://localhost:8888/search/ to index and search your source code.

 ## Key features
 * Configurable indexing: Specify file extensions that are indexable and folders to skip.
-Other search tools just start indexing as soon as they are installed, and they choke when they come to large folders such as node_modules which should not be indexed anyway.
+Other search tools just start indexing as soon as they are installed, and they choke when they come to large folders such as node_modules which should not even be indexed in the first place.
 * Filter search results, for example to exclude test folders and only show certain file types.
 * Use the integrated full-fledged source code viewer (Monaco editor from VSCode) to view your source code.
 * Feedback during the indexing process.
 In the web interface you can see what is being indexed.
 Other tools just disappear for hours, leaving you to wonder what it is doing, or whether it is doing anything at all.